Tahaabdul/Alx_DjangoLearnLab/README.md

 # Alx_DjangoLearnLab

- Projects on the concepts of Django taught on the Alx backend developer program
+Projects on the fundamentals of Django lessons from the Alx backend developer program